alexandercerutti/passkit-generator/README.md

 ### Architecture

-This package was created with a specific architecture in mind: **application** and **model** (as preprocessed entity), to split as much as possible static objects (such as logo, background, icon, etc.) from dynamic ones (translations, barcodes, serialNumber, ...).
+This library was created with a specific architecture in mind: **application** and **model** (as preprocessed entity), to split as much as possible static objects (such as logo, background, icon, etc.) from dynamic ones (translations, barcodes, serialNumber, ...), while keeping an eye on the different possible execution contexts.

-Pass creation and population doesn't fully happen in runtime.
-Pass template (model) can be one of a set of buffers or a folder, that will contain all the objects needed (static medias) and structure to make a pass work.
+Pass creation and population might not fully happen in runtime.
+This library allows to create a pass from scratch, specify a folder model (template) or specify a set of buffers.
+In the last two cases, both should contain all the objects needed (static medias) and structure to make a pass work.

-Both Pass template will be read and pushed as they are in the resulting .zip file, while dynamic objects will be patched against `pass.json` or generated in runtime (`manifest.json`, `signature` and translation files).
+Whenever adding files, through scratch, template or buffer, these will be read and pushed as they are in the resulting .zip file, while dynamic data will be patched (`pass.json` with props) or generated in runtime (`manifest.json`, `signature` and translation files).
-All the static medias from both sources, will be read and pushed as they are in the resulting .zip file; dynamic object will be patched against `pass.json`, generated on runtime (`manifest.json`, `signature`) or merged if already existing (translation files).

-> ⚠ Do not rely on branches outside "master", as might not be stable and will be removed once merged.

 ### Install